Surprisingly Fun Things to Do in Chattanooga

 One of our top picks for places to stay is the Chattanooga Choo-Choo.
 Once a working train station, this historic landmark was at risk of going the way of the dodo bird until local conservationists stepped in.
 It's now an incredible hotel, where you can choose between standard guest rooms or sleeping in a train car.

-Even if you don't stay the night, go check it out and enjoy one of its restaurants, bars and shops — after all, how often do you get to be in a place that has a Glenn Miller song dedicated to it?
+Even if you don't stay the night, go check it out and enjoy one of its restaurants, bars and shops — after all, how often do you get to be in a place that headlines a Glenn Miller song?

 Other great accommodation options include the Kinley and the Bode Hotel, both of which "are right downtown within walking distance to most of everything," Hammon says.